Helping Your Child Cope

 Child life specialists teach children and their caregivers distraction and relaxation techniques to help reduce the experience of pain or discomfort.

 When sedation cannot be used during a procedure, children can be taught non-pharmacological pain management techniques so that they can have a sense of mastery over their experience.
 Child life specialists teach children coping techniques, such as deep breathing and comfort holds with their parents, to help them feel more in control of their surroundings.

-Siblings of a child who is receiving medical care have a great need for information.
-Parents may want to protect a child from this information.
-But what a child may be imagining about his or her hospitalized sibling could be far more frightening than reality.
-Parents know how a child copes with change and should decide how much information share.
+When one of your children requires medical care, their siblings also often have a great need for information.
+You may want to protect your children from this information.
+But what your child may be imagining about his or her hospitalized sibling could be far more frightening than reality.

-Child life specialists can help to prepare, answer questions, and assist siblings before, during and after a hospital visit.
+Child life specialists can help you prepare, answer questions, and assist siblings before, during and after a hospital visit.
 Call the Child Life Program for help with explaining a hospitalization to a sibling.

 - Keep communication open and honest.

 - Keep daily routines as normal as possible.
 Keep childcare as consistent as possible and stay in touch with a young sibling by phone or internet to reduce anxiety over your absence.

 - Provide plenty of opportunities to ask questions.